UCSD-AI4H/XrayChat/README.md

 ## Introduction
-- In this work, we make an initial attempt towards enabling ChatGPT-like capabilities on drug molecule graphs, by developing a prototype system DrugChat.
+- In this work, we make an initial attempt towards enabling ChatGPT-like capabilities on chest X-ray images, by developing a prototype system XrayChat.
-- DrugChat works in a similar way as ChatGPT.
-Users upload a compound molecule graph and ask various questions about this compound.
-DrugChat will answer these questions in a multi-turn, interactive manner.
+- XrayChat works in a similar way as ChatGPT.
+Users upload a chest X-ray image and ask various questions about this X-ray.
+XrayChat will answer these questions in a multi-turn, interactive manner.
-- The DrugChat system consists of a graph neural network (GNN), a large language model (LLM), and an adaptor.
-The GNN takes a compound molecule graph as input and learns a representation for this graph.
-The adaptor transforms the graph representation produced by the GNN  into another  representation that is acceptable to the  LLM.
-The LLM takes the compound representation transformed by the adaptor and users' questions about this compound as inputs and generates answers.
+- The XrayChat system consists of an X-ray encoder, a large language model (LLM), and an adaptor.
+The X-ray encoder takes a chest X-ray image as input and learns a representation for this X-ray.
+The adaptor transforms the X-ray representation produced by the X-ray encoder  into another  representation that is acceptable to the  LLM.
+The LLM takes the  representation transformed by the adaptor and users' questions about this X-ray as inputs and generates answers.
 All these components are trained end-to-end.
-- To train DrugChat, we collected   instruction tuning datasets which contain 10,834 drug compounds and 143,517 question-answer pairs.
+- To train XrayChat, we collected   instruction tuning datasets which contain about 400K chest X-ray images and instructions, from [Open-i](https://openi.nlm.nih.gov/faq#collection) and [MIMIC CXR](https://physionet.org/content/mimic-cxr/2.0.0/)

 ![overview](figs/DrugChat.png)

 ## Datasets

-The file `data/ChEMBL_QA.json` and `data/PubChem_QA.json` contains data for the ChEMBL Drug Instruction Tuning Dataset and the PubChem Drug Instruction Tuning Dataset.
+The file `data/ChEMBL_QA.json` and `data/PubChem_QA.json` contains data for the Open-i Instruction Tuning Dataset.
 The data structure is as follows.

 {SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }